SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database/Installing_Elasticsearch_on_Linux.md

 1. Configure the *elasticsearch.yml* files.

-   - Make sure Elasticsearch serive is stopped, to stop the Elasticsearch service use the following command:
+   - Make sure the Elasticsearch service is stopped.
+To stop the Elasticsearch service, use the following command:

      `$ sudo systemctl stop elasticsearch.service`

-   - To change elasticsearch.yml files, you can use the following commands:
+   - To change *elasticsearch.yml* files, you can use the following command:

      `$ vi /etc/elasticsearch/elasticsearch.yml`

    - Make the following adjustments in the *elasticsearch.yml* file based on your setup:

      - **cluster.name**: This needs to be the same for all nodes in your Elasticsearch cluster.

-     - **node.name**: Set the name for Elasticsearch node.
+     - **node.name**: The name of the Elasticsearch node.

      - **path.data**: The location(s) where you want to store the data.